alinapradhan/Forecasting-with-ARIMA-and-SARIMA/README.md

 This repository contains a single R script (`prac 10.R`) demonstrating basic time series modeling and forecasting using the `forecast` package.
 The script covers simple examples of AR, MA, ARMA, ARIMA and SARIMA models and produces model summaries and forecasts with plots.

 ## Files
-- `prac 10.R` — R script with examples:
+- `Forecasting with ARIMA and SARIMA` — R script with examples:
   - Creates a small toy sales time series
   - Fits AR(1), MA(1), ARMA(1,1), ARIMA(1,1,1)
   - Demonstrates a SARIMA model on a monthly ice cream sales example